 The Title

-Recommend length : around 70 characters
+Recommend length : around 70 to 150 characters

 When writing titles always adhere to Google’s Policy and be on topic for your product.
 The title has the highest ranking factor.
 So having a title correctly describing what you are selling will result in better results.